officelifehq/docs/docs/documentation/manage/company-management.md

 Every company has some specific details: name, currency used, timezone.

 OfficeLife lets you customize some aspects of your company, without giving too many settings to play with.
 We believe that settings should be avoided as much as possible.
-But some things... well, some things should be configurable.
+But some things should be configurable.

 ### Update company’s name